MicrosoftDocs/visualstudio-docs/docs/debugger/write-better-code-with-visual-studio.md

 ---
-title: Fix exceptions, fix errors, and prevent bugs
+title: Debugging techniques and tools
-description: "Understand how to write better code with less bugs" ms.custom: ['debug-experiment', 'seodec18'] ms.date: "01/24/2019" ms.topic: "conceptual"
+description: "Understand how to write better code with less bugs by leveraging the Visual Studio IDE" ms.custom: ['debug-experiment', 'seodec18'] ms.date: "01/24/2019" ms.topic: "conceptual"